-There are times in all our lives when we may need a safe space to talk about ourselves, our lives, or something that is distressing us.
-Having faced my own struggles and painful experiences in life, the awareness I continue to develop through ongoing counselling, training and supervision gives me the space and clarity to be as present as possible with you.
+There are times in all our lives when we might need a safe space to talk about ourselves, our lives, or something that's distressing us.
+Having faced my own struggles and painful experiences in life, the awareness I develop through ongoing counselling, training and supervision gives me the space and clarity to be as present as possible with you.

 Training, qualifications & experience

 BA (hons) Psychology - University of Sheffield

 Cruse Certificate in Bereavement Counselling - Cruse Bereavement Care